United States Army Medical Command, Europe

-The United States Army Medical Command, Europe (USAMEDCOMEUR) provided Echelon/Roles 3 and 4 Health Service Support to units of the United States Army Europe.
+The United States Army Medical Command, Europe (USAMEDCOMEUR) formerly provided Echelon/Roles 3 and 4 Health Service Support to units of the United States Army Europe.
 It was a Table of Distribution and Allowances organization that consolidated Role 3 and 4 Health Service Support under a single command.
 Upon the inactivation of the United States Army Medical Command, Europe in 1978, the Role 4 mission was assumed by the 7th Medical Command, while the Role 3 mission was assumed by the 68th Medical Group in support of the V Corps and the 30th Medical Group in support of the VII Corps.